-- Does the EP clearly include all content requirements of Division 2.3 of the Environment Regulations? - Does the EP demonstrate that the criteria in regulation 10A have been met?
+- Does the EP clearly include all content requirements of Division 5 of the Environment Regulations? - Does the EP demonstrate that the criteria in regulation 34 have been met?

-- Is the content and level of detail appropriate for each component of the plan with consideration to the nature and scale of the impacts and risks? - Does the EP demonstrate how the duty holder has had regard to matters protected under Part 3 of the EPBC Act? - Is the demonstration provided through logically reasoned, well-constructed and supported arguments? - Does the EP demonstrate transparent decision making in setting the 'acceptable levels' and undertaking the risk evaluation, particularly in relation to the demonstration that impacts and risks are ALARP and have met the acceptable levels? - Does the EP demonstrate a commitment to quality risk evaluation (and risk treatment) processes and environmental management system frameworks? - Does the EP appropriately account for consultation with relevant persons in the course of preparing the EP and during activity implementation? - Does the EP adequately address key matters raised by the public comments during the public comment period for seismic and exploratory drilling EPs? - Is evidence or appropriate referencing provided, such that NOPSEMA can reasonably determine the accuracy and reliability of information provided? - Are the statements of performance made throughout the plan (outcomes, standards and measurement criteria) clear and enforceable and not subject to misinterpretation?
+- Is the content and level of detail appropriate for each component of the plan with consideration to the nature and scale of the impacts and risks? - Does the EP demonstrate how the duty holder has had regard to matters protected under Part 3 of the EPBC Act? - Is the demonstration provided through logically reasoned, well-constructed and supported arguments? - Does the EP demonstrate transparent decision making in setting the 'acceptable levels' and undertaking the risk evaluation, particularly in relation to the demonstration that impacts and risks are ALARP and have met the acceptable levels? - Does the EP demonstrate a commitment to quality risk evaluation (and risk treatment) processes and environmental management system frameworks? - Does the EP appropriately address consultation with each relevant person (as defined in r 25(1) in accordance with Guideline - Consultation in the course of preparing an environment plan (N-4750-GL2086)? - Does the EP adequately address key matters raised by the public comments during the public comment period for seismic and exploratory drilling EPs? - Is evidence or appropriate referencing provided, such that NOPSEMA can reasonably determine the accuracy and reliability of information provided? - Are the statements of performance made throughout the plan (outcomes, standards and measurement criteria) clear and enforceable and not subject to misinterpretation?